Aashiqui: Plot

 Rahul asks Arnie about Anu's whereabouts and other details so that he could help her settle (and be more happy) and Arnie (wanting to help Anu) reveals everything.
 They both find Anu in a miserable state with Uncle Peter and bribe the uncle for a sum of 20,000 rupees on the condition that he signs documents giving up his legal guardianship of Anu.
 After Anu is finally free from Arnie, the hostel and Uncle Peter, she wishes to become self-reliant and seeks admission in a typing institute.
 One day, she comes across a job advert searching for a model to run for "Jean Cardin" brand of clothes in Mumbai who requests Anu to audition.
 Anu agrees and wins a sum of 10,000 rupees along with a free tour of Paris and a secured residence.
 She thanks Rahul for all his help, but Rahul tells her that he loves her deeply and wants to marry her as soon as possible.
 Anu agrees, but she says she will need some time to prepare.

-Rahul's mother (Reema Lagoo), on hearing their story visits Anu and offers some advice, as she knows Anu is a lonely orphan, advising her not to marry him until he achieves something in life as equality of status between partners is essential for a healthy relationship.
+Rahul's mother, on hearing their story visits Anu and offers some advice, as she knows Anu is a lonely orphan, advising her not to marry him until he achieves something in life as equality of status between partners is essential for a healthy relationship.
 The next day, Rahul comes to the place where Anu is having a photo shoot session.
 He hears the man in charge telling her to change into a swimming costume, to which Rahul objects.
 He tells him that they were planning to get married soon and he disapproves of such revealing clothes.
 He is even more shocked when he learns that Anu already signed a contract promising she would not get married for two years.
 Rahul is heartbroken by her decision and pens Anu a letter written with his blood.

 As the years go by, Rahul establishes himself as a singer while Anu is also successful as a model.
-Rahul plans to meet Anu now, but Padamsee (Homi Wadia) reveals to Rahul that it's thanks to Anu that his debut record was released to market, which hurts Rahul deeply as he now doubts his own mettle and talent.
+Rahul plans to meet Anu now, but Padamsee reveals to Rahul that it's thanks to Anu that his debut record was released to market, which hurts Rahul deeply as he now doubts his own mettle and talent.
 Hence, Rahul cancels their marriage plans.
 Anu, grieved by Rahul's decision, decides to further her career under director Padamsee, who persuades her to accompany him to Paris.

 Rahul's mother enlightens him that Anu had refused to marry him earlier because of her suggestion, and that Anu was only a medium for his talent to reach the public - it was his singing that made him successful and popular.
 She urges him to go back to Anu, his true love.
 When Rahul comes to stop her from boarding the flight, Anu agrees to abandon the director and stays behind to renew their relationship.